Improved Smoothed Analysis of Multiobjective Optimization: Outline of our Approach

-Our goal is to execute the \tWitness\ function and to obtain the solution~$x^{(0)}$ without revealing the entire matrix~$V$.
-We will see that it is indeed possible to divide the draw of~$V$ into two steps such that in the first step enough information is revealed to execute the \tWitness\ function and such that in the second step there is still enough radnomness left to bound the probability that~$x^{(0)}$ lies in~$B$.
-For this let~$I\subseteq[n]$ be a set of indices and assume that we know in advance which values the solutions~$x^{(0)},\ldots,x^{(d)}$ take at these indices, i.e., assume that we know~$a^{(0)}=x^{(0)}|_I,\ldots,a^{(d)}=x^{(d)}|_I$ before executing the \tWitness\ function.
-Then we can reconstruct~$x^{(0)},\ldots,x^{(d)}$ without having to reveal the entire matrix~$V$.
-This can be done by the following algorithm, which gets as additional parameters the set~$I$ and the matrix~$A=(a^{(0)},\ldots,a^{(d)})$. \Witness{V, I, A, B}
+Let us now discuss how the draw of~$V$ can be divided into two steps such that in the first step enough information is revealed to execute the \tWitness function and such that in the second step there is still enough randomness left to bound the probability that~$x^{(0)}$ lies in~$B$.
+For this let $I \subseteq [n]$ be a set of indices and assume that we know in advance which values the solutions $x^{(0)}, \ldots, x^{(d)}$ take at these indices, i.e., assume that we know $a^{(0)} = x^{(0)}|_I, \ldots, a^{(d)} = x^{(d)}|_I$ before executing the \tWitness function.
+Then we can reconstruct $x^{(0)}, \ldots, x^{(d)}$ without having to reveal the entire matrix~$V$.
+This can be done by the following algorithm, which gets as additional parameters the set~$I$ and the matrix $A = [a^{(0)}, \ldots, a^{(d)}]$.